New Year Resolution: Overcoming Sugar Cravings

 - Eat fruit!
 As you reduce your sugar intake, you may find that there’s a certain time of the day that you really want something sweet.
 For me, it is normally about an hour after I eat dinner.
 Even though I will eat a healthy, filling dinner, I can still get those cravings for sweetness.
 To remedy this, I often give myself some seasonal fresh fruit.
 Fruit is also great because it contains fiber, which regulates the time in which the sugar is absorbed in your bloodstream so you do not have a sugar rush and crash.
 Fruit also makes an easy snack to carry with you when you anticipate sugar cravings throughout the day.

 - Snacking can be very helpful when eliminating sugar.
 You may find yourself hungrier than usual, which is very normal.
 There are specific bacteria in your gut that love sugar and thrive and grow when you eat more and more sugar.
 As you cut sugar out of your diet, these bacteria will start to get hungry and that can manifest as cravings.
 Don’t give into the cravings and let those sugar-loving bacteria continue to thrive!
-Fill your body with healthy snacks, like nuts and seeds, organic dried meat, or fresh or dried fruit.
+Filling your body with healthy snacks, like nuts and seeds, organic dried meat, or fresh or dried fruit makes overcoming sugar cravings much more managable.
 If you chose dried fruit, remember that a little can go a long way and always drink some water or tea when you’re eating dried fruit to avoid constipation.

 - Don’t replace cravings for sugar with synthetic foods with alcohol sugars.
 Alcohol sugars, like Erythritol, Xylitol and Sorbitol, can taste sweet, but be weary because they can oftentimes have laxative effects and cause bloating and diarrhea.
 These sugar-like substances are often advertised as having no sugar and less calories, but the reason is because the food is not being absorbed and will go right through!
 Not good!